marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   perhaps with the help of base registers.
   Stored in the ``unchanging`` field and printed as :samp:`/u`.

-  .. index:: INSN_ANNULLED_BRANCH_P

-  .. index:: jump_insn and /u

-  .. index:: call_insn and /u

-  .. index:: insn and /u

-  .. index:: unchanging, in jump_insn, call_insn and insn
+  .. index:: INSN_ANNULLED_BRANCH_P, jump_insn and /u, call_insn and /u, insn and /u, unchanging, in jump_insn, call_insn and insn

 :samp:`INSN_ANNULLED_BRANCH_P ({x})`
   In a ``jump_insn``, ``call_insn``, or ``insn`` indicates